Barcelona Reportedly Prepare Move for Inter Milan Defender Milan Skriniar

 3420 - Milan Skriniar is the first outfield Inter player to play every single minute of a league campaign (3420) since Serie A went back to 20 teams (2004-05), overtaking Javier Zanetti (3375) in 2008-09.
 Essential. https://t.co/9asyWwoxcU

-He would likely have been more than happy to remain at Inter for at least another season and make his UEFA Champions League debut with the club—the Italian giants will return to the competition for the first time since 2011-12.
+He will likely be more than happy to remain at Inter for at least another season and make his UEFA Champions League debut with the club—the Italian giants will return to the competition for the first time since 2011-12 next term.
+However, a move to Barcelona could be tempting for Skriniar.

-Not only could they offer him a generous financial package, but he would also have a good chance of winning a variety of silverware with the Blaugrana—including the Champions League—which is far from a guarantee at Inter.
+Not only could they offer him a generous financial package, but he would also have a good chance of winning silverware with the Blaugrana—including the Champions League—which is far from a guarantee at Inter.

-Given that his current Inter deal runs until 2022, it may come down to whether Barca can offer a big enough transfer fee to persuade the Italian side to part with Skriniar.
+Given that his Inter deal runs until 2022, it may come down to whether Barca can offer a big-enough transfer fee to persuade the Italian side to part with Skriniar.

-After the impressive campaign the Slovakian had in 2017-18 and how important he became for Luciano Spalletti's side, it is unlikely Inter will let Skriniar go easily.
+After the impressive campaign the Slovak had in 2017-18 and how important he became for Luciano Spalletti's side, it is unlikely Inter will let Skriniar go easily.